Director of the Department of Physiology, University of Veterinary Medicine, Hannover

 Methane is responsible for up to 25% of global warming.
 Methane is the most prevalent greenhouse gas after CO2.

-Methane traps over 80 times as much heat over a 20-year period as carbon dioxide. * While its lifetime in the atmosphere is much shorter than carbon dioxide’s, it traps far more radiation.
+Methane traps over 86 times as much heat over a 20-year period as carbon dioxide.* While its lifetime in the atmosphere is much shorter than carbon dioxide’s (12.8 years), it traps far more radiation.

-Agriculture is responsible for an estimated 14 percent of the world's greenhouse gases.
-A significant portion of these emissions come from methane.
+Agriculture is responsible for an estimated 24% of the world's greenhouse gases; around 40% of that corresponds to cattle emissions.
+A significant portion of these emissions come from methane, whose contribution to global warming is 28 times more powerful than carbon dioxide over 100 years.
 The majority of consumers want to continue to enjoy beef and dairy and at the same time want to do their part in reducing climate change.
 Market research confirms that consumers are willing to pay more for climate-friendly produce, which in turn helps farmers to reduce greenhouse gas emissions.

 While cows are a leading source of greenhouse gas emissions, they are also very valuable as they transform biomass, such as grass, into valuable nutrients for a growing human population.
 The silent majority of consumers want and need beef and dairy products but are also willing to act against climate change and do good.